Freestyle Music Park: 1999–2008: Development and opening

-By 2006, a licensing agreement with the Hard Rock franchise was reached, two days before the Ice Castle had been scheduled for foreclosure.
-The Hard Rock name was licensed from Seminole Nation–owned Hard Rock International, current owners/operators of the Hard Rock Cafe brand, to HRP Myrtle Beach Operations, LLC, which designed and built the park, for a fee of $2.5 million per year.
+By 2006, a licensing agreement with Hard Rock Cafe International (USA), Inc. was reached, two days before the Ice Castle had been scheduled for foreclosure.
+The Hard Rock name was licensed from the Rank Group Plc and later the Seminole Tribe of Florida-owned Hard Rock International, owners and operators of the Hard Rock Cafe and Hard Rock Hotel and Casino brands as of March 2007, to HRP Myrtle Beach Operations, LLC, which designed and built the park, for a fee of $2.5 million per year.
 Africa Israel Investments owned the majority stake in the park.
 Investors also included Tim Duncan and AVX Corporation CEO Dick Rosen.
 Financing also included a loan of $385 million, though the park only cost $225 million to build.
 Most of the financing, about $305 million, was junk bonds.
 Real estate owners and investors in Myrtle Beach also agreed to give the project $37 million in cash, along with several parcels of land worth $25 million, if they could obtain a partial ownership stake in the park.

 A groundbreaking for the park took place on July 13, 2006, although few details of the park had been announced by then.
 Due to the various unexecuted plans for the site over the years, many local residents were skeptical of whether the proposed park could be completed.
 As late as March 2007, few details had been revealed about the park, even though its operators had begun hiring the first of 3,000 employees and were looking for a $3 million tax abatement from the government of South Carolina.
 Details of Hard Rock Park were officially announced in April 2007 when its promoters began advertising the park in six cities.
 At the time of the announcement, Hard Rock Park was to be the first major new amusement park in the United States since Legoland California in 1999.
 The park's developers also opened a preview center where they displayed a scale model of the park, as well as renderings of attractions.
 Construction for the park took place during the same year.
 The park's primary attraction, Led Zeppelin The Ride, topped out during July 2007.